onkoslab/cisHPV/README.md

 The TAD coordinates (hg19) for both HeLa and NHEK can be obtained from the Supplementary File 2 of the manuscript.
 Other datasets can be downloaded from the respective sources as mentioned in the manuscript.

+Please change the paths in the notebooks accordingly, wherever required.

 #### <br/>Required Packages

 <b>Python 3.6.7</b>